RegTech Council Chair and CEO of JWG, PJ Di Giammarino on regulation

 “It’s no longer the case that the regulator can’t get involved in helping to shape ‘what does good look like… the regulators are getting hands on with experimenting, they’re playing with the data sets.”

 As a new decade dawns, future technology is the here and now.
 Technology such as privacy enhancing homomorphic encryption allows safe comparison between data sets where neither of the owners of the data will know how it’s being compared.
 That’s a fundamentally new construct that we never had but it is something we can leverage for say, money laundering.
 We can do better regulatory report validation, think about quality levels.
-In the fifth Money Laundering Directive, live 10th Jan, firms are mandated to compare data to their data to all the registry data.
+In the fifth Money Laundering Directive, which goes live on 10th Jan, firms are mandated to compare data to their data to all the registry data.
 How are you going to do that without technology?
 Put it on a spreadsheet, go through it manually and send a bunch of emails or couldn’t you use some of these new technologies to compare the data sets.